axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

     width='70%'
     alt=''>
   </div>
  <p>If the proposal goes against the Radical Foundaton, then it is just a Fiat organization.
-Fiat organizations are OK, too, <em>if others agree to it</em>.</p>
+We prefer Foundation Houses, but Fiat organizations are OK, too, <em>if others agree to live in it</em>.</p>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">
  <span style="float:left; "><a href="https://radicalcompanies.com/2024/08/03/how-it-started">